wmo-im/wis2box-training/documentation/docs/en/practical-sessions/configuring-wis2box-datasets.md

 wis2box uses **datasets** that are associated with **discovery metadata** and **data mappings**.

-**Discovery metadata** is used to create a WCMP2 (WMO Core Metadata Profile 2) record that is shared using a WIS2 notification published on your wis2box-broker.
+**Discovery metadata** is used to create a WMO Core Metadata Profile (WCMP2) record that is shared using a WIS2 notification published on your wis2box broker.

 **Data mappings** are used to associate data plugins to your input data, allowing your data to be transformed prior to being published on WIS2.